-Florida strawberry season is nearing its end and I’m sad because I love making recipes with this seasonal berry.
+Florida strawberry season is nearing its end and I’m sad because I love making recipes, like this strawberry crumble, with this seasonal berry.
 I don’t get any complaints from my family either.
 Not that I can’t buy berries from other regions but there’s something very special about our Florida berries.
 I’m a little partial.

 We recently had a small dinner party with our neighbors and I wanted to make something with strawberries.
 I love making individual desserts and thought this strawberry crumble recipe would be delicious.
 My Le Creuset mini cocottes were perfect for this dessert.
 This tasty strawberry crumble, when served with vanilla ice cream, is great comfort food.